cluster-bucket/mimosas/README.md

 * [Download it directly][download]
 * Clone the repository

-Once you have have the file, copy it into your project, then check out the Getting Started section.
+Once you have the file, copy it into your project, then check out the Getting Started section.

 Getting Started
 ---------------